ranfysvalle02/just-a-bag-of-words/README.md

 ## [Learn More About JSON tokenization here ](https://github.com/ranfysvalle02/json-tokenization/)

 Tokenization is a crucial step in text representation as it determines how the text will be broken down and understood by the subsequent models.
-Whether you're using Bag of Words, Word2Vec, or even more advanced models like BERT, tokenization is the first step in making text understandable to machines.
+Whether you're using Bag of Words, Word2Vec, or even more advanced models like GPT-4, tokenization is the first step in making text understandable to machines.

 ![](https://aiml.com/wp-content/uploads/2023/02/disadvantage-bow-1024x650.png)